Harsha-D/Youtube-Video-Summarizer/README.md

 # About The Project
-Chrome Extension that gives a summarized transcript of any YouTube video with English subtitles.
-Implemented using T5 machine learning model (text-to-text) in python through flask.
+Chrome Extension That Gives A Summarized Transcript Of Any YouTube Video with English Subtitles.
+Implemented Using T5 Machine Learning Model (Text-To-Text Transformer) In Python Through Flask.
 # Contact
 Sashank Desu - sashank.desu@gmail.com